mbertagna/CPSC350_FA21_ASSIGNMENT6_BERTAGNA/README.md

    Makefile

 3) When the app starts up, it will require that one faculty is added prior to any students.
-   In its current state, everything works but the references to faculty advisees get screwed up if a student is deleted.
-Futhermore, RollBack sometimes works but sometimes does not.
-I couldn't seem to figure out the issue.

 4) zyBook – Data Structures (C++)
 - http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cpp-ops.html